Why study Applied Economics?

 The MS in Applied Economics degree provides students with an exceptional set of applied economic and econometric analytical tools that have demonstrated value in the marketplace.
 Graduates enjoy success as:

-• Positions with consulting firms as well as in public-sector planning and economic analysis organizations.
+• Positions with consulting firms as well as in public-sector planning and economic analysis organizations

 • Excellent preparation for further study in a PhD program.
-Over the last several years, we have placed graduates in PhD programs at Indiana, Vanderbilt, Oregon, Duke, University of Texas, Purdue University, and others.
+Over the last several years, we have placed graduates in PhD programs at Indiana, Vanderbilt, Oregon, Duke, University of Texas, Purdue University, and others

-The degree of Master of Science in Applied Economics is granted to those who satisfactorily complete the required course work, carrying a minimum GPA of 3.0 or more.
+The degree of Master of Science in Applied Economics is granted to those who satisfactorily complete the required course work, carrying a minimum GPA of 3.0 or above.
 The degree must be completed within five years of acceptance into the program.
 All students must contract for graduation and be enrolled for at least one credit hour of study during the academic year of graduation.

 The University of Cincinnati and all regional campuses are accredited by the Higher Learning Commission.